sr-murthy/oedtools/README.md

     **Note 2**: The schema type is displayed in parentheses for clarity, as some columns like `LocNumber` and `AccNumber` can be present in different file types (`LocNumber` can occur in a ``loc`` or ``reinsscope`` file, and `AccNumber` can occur in a `loc` or `acc` or `reinsscope` file).

-3. Display the headers only of all required and non-null columns in the `acc` file schema.
+3. Display the headers only of all required and non-null columns in the acc. file schema.

         (myvenv) $ oed query -t 'acc' -r 'R' --nonnull --headers-only [